kergoth/dotfiles/mercurial/extensions/evolve/docs/index.rst

 or care about the new features added by evolution won't be negatively impacted by the new default.

+You can find the `evolution roadmap in the wiki`_.

 .. # .. _`this query`: https://bz.mercurial-scm.org/buglist.cgi?component=evolution&bug_status=UNCONFIRMED&bug_status=CONFIRMED&bug_status=NEED_EXAMPLE

 Resources